mosure/inversify-cpp/README.md

 C++17 inversion of control and dependency injection container library.

+## Containerless Version

+See the [`containerless` branch](https://github.com/mosure/inversify-cpp/tree/containerless) for a static binding (containerless) version of the library.

 ## Features
 *   Constant, dynamic, and automatic resolvers
 *   Singleton, resolution (TODO), and unique scopes